cellarium-ai/cellarium-cloud/src/casp/services/README.rst

 This section provides an overview of the various services within the Cellarium Cloud platform.

-..
-    Should the db service be in this list?
-Is it a service in the same way that the other three are?
-    I know we still need a section for db-specific info, but I don't know if we have a db service so much as we have a database and a bunch of shared code for accessing it.

 Below is the list of individual services:

 .. toctree::
    :maxdepth: 1

    api_service
-   model_inference_service
    admin_service
-   db_service

 General Description
 -------------------